MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-credssp.md

 - When running Windows Admin Center on a server (service mode), make sure the user account is a member of the Gateway administrators group.

 - To enable or disable CredSSP on a particular server, make sure you belong to the Gateway administrators group on that computer.
+For more information, see the first two sections of [Configure User Access Control and Permissions](/windows-server/manage/windows-admin-center/configure/user-access-control#gateway-access-role-definitions).

 ## Next steps

-For more information on CredSSP, see [Credential Security Support Provider](https://docs.microsoft.com/windows/win32/secauthn/credential-security-support-provider).
+For more information on CredSSP, see [Credential Security Support Provider](/windows/win32/secauthn/credential-security-support-provider).